Azure/playwright-workspaces/how-to-use-service-config-file.md

 export default defineConfig(
   config,
   getServiceConfig(config, {
-    serviceAuthType:'ACCESS_TOKEN' // Use this option if authenticating with access tokens.
+    serviceAuthType: ServiceAuth.ACCESS_TOKEN // Use this option if authenticating with access tokens.
 This mode of authentication must be explicitly enabled in your workspace.
     os: ServiceOS.WINDOWS, // Specify the browser's OS your tests will automate.
     runId: new Date().toISOString(), // Set a unique ID for every test run to distinguish them in the service portal.
     credential: new AzureCliCredential(), // Select the authentication method you want to use with Entra.